topbitdu/wechat-validator/ROADMAP.md

 ## v0.3.1
 1. Improve the Ruby Gem Specification to support Rails v5.0

+## v0.3.2
+1. Improve the Ruby Gem Specification to depend on the [wechat-validation](https://rubygems.org/gems/wechat-validation) v0.2.1

 ## 1.0
 1. Remove the deprecated classes & methods